The School Day and Curriculum

 Below is an outline of our typical school day:

-08:40-08:50 - Children in Classes 2 and 3 begin school - they will be met at the school gate and escorted into school by a member of staff.
+08:40-08:50 - Children arrive at school - they will be met at the school gate and escorted into school by a member of staff.

 12:00 - Lunch time